 One standardized and preferred approach for scientifically measuring the environmental performance of industrial products and systems is life-cycle assessment (LCA).
 LCA is a "cradle-to-grave" systems approach for measuring environmental performance.
 The approach is based on two principles.
 First, the belief that all stages in the life of a product generate environmental impacts and must be analyzed, including raw materials acquisition, product manufacture, transportation, installation, operation and maintenance, and ultimately recycling and waste management.
 An analysis that excludes any of these stages is limited because it ignores the full range of upstream and downstream impacts of stage-specific processes.
-LCA broadens the environmental discussion by accounting for shifts of environmental problems from one life-cycle stage to another.
-The second principle is that multiple environmental impacts must be considered over these life-cycle stages in order to implement a trade-off analysis that achieves a genuine reduction in overall environmental impact, rather than a simple shift of impact.
-By considering a range of environmental impacts, LCA accounts for problem-shifting from one environmental medium (land, air, water) to another.
+LCA broadens the environmental discussion by accounting for shifts of environmental impacts must be considered over these life-cycle stages to implement a trade-off analysis that achieves a genuine reduction in overall environmental impacts, LCA accounts for problem-shifting from one environmental medium (land, air, water) to another.